The following blog is also summarized in this video, courtesy of flipclockfans.com.

 Of course, the voltage first has to be stepped down from the higher voltage to 115V AC.

 The next mistake many newcomers to flip clocks make is to buy a cheap import travel transformer to power their clocks.
-Unfortunately, this is always a bad idea.
+Unfortunately, this is always a bad idea–as cheap power solutions often are.
 Not only do most import travel transformers fail at cleanly converting the voltage, no transformer will convert frequency.

 Household current is alternating.
 That means the current changes direction, or polarity, rapidly.
 The rate of direction or polarity change is called the frequency.
 60 Hertz (abbreviated Hz) simply means 60 changes in polarity per second.
 When alternating current changes direction it does so in a particular pattern.
 On a device that displays or graphs this change over time, an oscilloscope, the output is a smooth sine wave.